The RCA Servi-Chest: a portable workshop for professional repairpeople

 The Sarnoff Collection has one of these Servi-Chests that came complete with the former owner’s tools.
 This gives us a glimpse into the world of television repair, and allows us to estimate how long this service case was in use.

 According to the advertisement for this promotion, the Servi-Chest was the result of 6 months of field testing to design the perfect “little black bag,” with spaces for all of the tools necessary for repair.
 Perhaps the most unusual is the large mirror that forms one lid of the box, which was not for the technician to make sure he looked presentable before he entered a home for a repair.
 When a repairperson worked on a television, he was likely tinkering with something located in the back of the set in order to make sure the picture appeared clear.
 Since the display was in the front of a set, he would use the mirror (and the accompanying wood wedges) to reflect an image of the picture.
 The chest also had a compartment for a soldering iron, a separate compartment for a drop cloth, and another that was the exact size for the RCA Junior Volt-Ohmyst multimeter.
-The former owner of our repair case didn’t keep a service mat in his kit, though there is one in the Collection (S.763), but he did have the original Volt-Ohmyst that he likely had been using since the 1950s.
+The former owner of our repair case didn’t leave his service mat in the kit, though there is one in the Collection (S.763), but he did have the original Volt-Ohmyst that he likely had been using since the 1950s.
 The other drawers were meant for tools and spare parts, which is what the previous owner used them for: one drawer was full of capacitors, the other had resistors and spare fuses– all the parts necessary to complete most common repairs.

 Text by Florencia Pierri with corrections by Kevin Bump

 W. L. Jones, “Service is the Keynote,” Radio Age Vol. 4, no 1.
 (1944), p.
 42; “The Public Appraises the Serviceman,” Radio Age, Vol. 15, no. 3 (1956), p.
 27.